Koh Samui’s Poster Child: Chaweng Beach

 Chaweng Beach is, without a doubt, one of the most popular beaches in Thailand, and rightly so.
 While beaches on Koh Samui are abundant, Chaweng stands out for several reasons.
 Taking its name from the largest town of Koh Samui that’s just nearby, Chaweng is the most popular beach of the island.
 This inevitably means that its also one of the busiest on the island too.
 So, the question becomes, is it worth the hype?
 Well, there’s a plethora of accommodation options, myriad nightlife choices and also a seemingly endless stream of restaurants available at your beck and call.
 Is there anything not to love?

-Most importantly, Chaweng Beach is walking distance from Bodega Koh Samui!
+Most importantly, Chaweng Beach is walking distance from our Hotel in Koh Samui!

 How to Get to Chaweng Beach